Decision Day for the invasion of Cavenarea

 Ebuke swept up his cloak from behind him and with giant strides strode towards his Warriors.
 Not one muscle twitched between them as he stomped up and down between the rows of the submissive troops.
 They stood motionless as the penetrating eyes of the iron duke dug in as he inspected them.

 Without hesitation and not surveying the scene any longer the Pettapedes retraced their path and scurried back to their General.
 They slithered flat out.
 Their short legs engineering the twisting and uneven grey terrain.
 Once more they entered the tunnels and soon were enveloped in the green swirling smothering murk.
-They stealthily meandered through and at bewildering speed reached General Gallisum once again Prime Pettapede delivered the urgent news decision day had been announced by Ebuke.
+They stealthily meandered through and at bewildering speed reached General Gallisum once again.
+They delivered the urgent news.

 Eddie and Ollie who’d been deeply drawn into the Pettapedes mission were consumed with outrage.
 They feared for the Little People and the Cavenarian Army.
 The boys couldn’t see how these humble hard working beautiful people could be transformed into beings with threatening militant nature to overcome such destructive forces as Ebuke’s power.